khurd21/Flappiest-Bird/README.md

     ```shell
     brew install sfml
     ```

+    - NOTE: For MacOS, the homebrew version of SFML uses the Clang compiler.
+You will also need:
+    ```shell
+    brew install llvm
+    ```
+    If you have a compiler preference and are aware of compatibility concerns, you can change the compiler path in the [CMakeLists.txt](./CMakeLists.txt) file in the root directory.

 - Build the Project
     - Feel free to build the project using whatever tools you feel comfortable with.
 However, you can use the CMake CLI to build the project.